Right Tool For The Job

-User Self-Registration offers the ability to configure the LMS to permit students to register for LatitudeLearning.
+Enabling the User Self-Registration feature permits students to register for LatitudeLearning.
 This feature can be especially helpful in training environments where marketing efforts are targeted to a population of learners who are not yet participating in the learning management system.

-With this option, LMS Administrators will engage with LatitudeLearning to customize the self-registration toolset.
+LMS Administrators can engage with LatitudeLearning to customize the self-registration tool set.
 Self-registration can be configured to allow new registrants to define their own position, role, and even location.

-Either method of self-registration can be bundled with eCommerce and Subscription functionality, which creates an automated way to provide content to new users on demand with a pay-as-you-go user experience.
+Explore the different ways to bundle this process with eCommerce and Subscription functionality, and create an automated workflow that provides target content to new users on demand with a pay-as-you-go experience.

 When configuring a location there are four settings that affect User Self-Registration: